 Any of these situations may be concerning, and should prompt your healthcare providers to take action.
 When potentially dangerous healthcare situations arise, healthcare providers are required to act in a timely manner.

-If you or your child were harmed due to a lack of timely healthcare, you may find it in your best interests to contact Brown & Brothers to learn more about your legal rights.
+If you or your child were harmed due to a lack of timely healthcare, you may find it in your best interests to contact Birth Injury Guide to learn more about your legal rights.
 Patients often find it difficult to understand the differences between unavoidable and unnecessary outcomes.
 Our medical malpractice and birth injury attorneys are here to help.

 Dangers of Improper Fetal Heart Rate Monitoring